 About this data

-This indicator draws on data from the Adult Inpatient Survey.
-For the 2017 survey, patients aged 16 and over were eligible if they had stayed overnight at an NHS hospital during July 2017 (except in a few cases where hospitals with small numbers of patients had to sample for longer).
-Fieldwork for the survey (the time during which questionnaires were sent out and returned) took place between August 2017 and January 2018.
+For the 2019 Adult Inpatient Survey, patients aged 16 and over were eligible if they had stayed overnight in an NHS hospital during July 2019 (except in a few cases where hospitals with small numbers of patients had to sample for longer).
+Fieldwork for the survey (the time during which questionnaires were sent out and returned) took place between August 2019 and January 2020.

 - Weights were applied to the data to account for the fact that some trusts have a higher response rate than others, and would therefore have a greater influence over the average if a simple mean was calculated across all respondents.

 - A further weight was applied to account for the differences in demographics between those who responded and the eligible population.

 A combination of these two weights resulted in one single weighting, which was applied to most of the questions to enable comparisons between years.

 For more information, please see the 2019 Adult Inpatient Survey: Quality and Methodology Report.